Fiber Protein Apps for Health

 When to trust AI detection and when to edit ingredients for accuracy.

-• Use clear, well lit photos and separate mixed dishes for better results.
+• Use clear, well-lit photos and separate mixed dishes for better results.

 • Confirm portion sizes after a scan to align nutrient estimates with reality.